 ArtPride understands that public health and safety are top priorities for the arts sector.
-We are actively monitoring the COVID-19 pandemic's impact on our community and compiling resources as they become available.
+We are monitoring the COVID-19 pandemic's impact on our community and compiling resources on this page as they become available.

 Resources for Arts Organizations

 Americans for the Arts COVID-19 Resource and Response Center